 5 Steps to Find an Emotional Balance

-We know that emotional stability is synonymous with well-being.
+We know that emotional balance is synonymous with well-being.
 It is also closely tied to your physical health.

-Something amazing happens when we reach this stability.
-We are finally able to be completely present in each moment.
+Something amazing happens when we reach this balance.
+We are finally able to be completely aware of each moment of our life.
 Nothing can destroy our self-esteem.
-And we get a feeling of having a good amount of self-control.
+And we get a feeling of really being in control.

 Outside pressures can pull us away from who we really are.
-They can take us away from the things that make us us.
+They can take us away from the things that make us who we are.
 These things wear us out.
 It can even get to the point to where our emotional balance is completely off kilter.

 We need to find a sense of calm.
-It is possible to find a harmony between our needs and outside demands.
+It’s possible to find a harmony between our own needs and outside demands.
 We need to find this subtle emotional balance.
 After all, it is there that we are much more happy and free.

-The samurai philosophy to finding an emotional balance
+The Samurai mind and finding an emotional balance

 It’s possible that the title of this section caught your attention.
 After all, at a glance, you don’t put samurai and psychology in the same box.

 However, Bushido philosophy is more inspired than simple athletic coaching.
-It’s worth it to know about Bushido.
+It’s worth finding out more about Bushido.

 In fact, we want to highlight an interesting point.
 Books like Training the Samurai Mind: A Bushido Sourcebook by Thomas Cleary are available in bookstores everywhere.